Marileidy Paulino: Personal life

-She is a corporal from the Dominican Air Force having won several medals in the Dominican Republic Military Games for them.
+As of 2021, she studies physical education at the Universidad Autónoma de Santo Domingo.
+In 2023, Paulino was promoted to Second lieutenant and decorated with the Panamerican Flight Medal in the Dominican Air Force, where she has won several medals in the Dominican Republic Military Games.

 Career

 2015

 She competed in the III Dominican Republic Youth Games winning the 100 m silver medal with a 12.70 time representing her province, Peravia.
-She led her province in the Restoration Cup handball tournament with 6 goals.
+She led her province in the Restoration Cup handball tournament with six goals.

 2016

-She helped the Southern Region of the Dominican Republic to win the Relay, Jump and Throw Festival when she was part of the 4 x 100 meters that won the tournament's bronze medal.
+She helped the Southern Region of the Dominican Republic to win the Relay, Jump and Throw Festival when she was part of the 4 × 100 meters that won the tournament's bronze medal.

-Paulino was part of the 4 x 100 meters relay team that finished in fifth place at the Ibero-American Championships with 44.56.
+Paulino was part of the 4 × 100 meters relay team that finished in fifth place at the Ibero-American Championships with 44.56.
 She then traveled to Havana, Cuba for the Memorial Barrientos, arriving in fifth place in the 100 m with 11.61 and winning the silver medal in 200 m with 24.10.

-Paulino surprisingly won the Athletics National Championships in 100 m with 11.96 and was defined as recipient of the country's main hope in female athletics.
+Paulino surprisingly won the Athletics National Championships in 100 m with 11.96 and was defined as the recipient of the country's main hope in female athletics.
 In Cali, Colombia, Paulino participated in the Valle Oro Puro Grand Prix, having finished in the sixth place of the 200 m with 24.15.

-Already recruited by the Athletics Federation and envisioned as one of the sport rising talents, she traveled to the NACAC Under-23 Championships in San Salvador, El Salvador.
+Already recruited by the Athletics Federation and envisioned as one of the sport's rising talents, she traveled to the NACAC Under-23 Championships in San Salvador, El Salvador.
 She ranked fifth in 100 m with a time of 12.02 in the heats and was fifth in the final with an 11.98 time.
 She ran 24.43 in the 200 m preliminary round heats and 24.00 in the final, ending in sixth place.